-Sunfish are the most popular and most widespread fish caught by anglers in Minnesota.
+Sunfish, or bluegill, are the most popular and most widespread fish caught by anglers in Minnesota.
 Minnesota anglers harvest around 16 million sunfish each year, making them the state’s most harvested fish.

 Sunfish spawn in large nesting colonies during the spring and early summer.
 Parental male sunfish build and defend nests.
 Females will select a male, lay eggs, and leave them for the male to protect and fan with his fins.

 Spawning sunfish are particularly prone to over harvest because they are very aggressive while defending a nest.
 Anglers can help by:

-As the DNR rethinks sunfish management, you can learn more by reading “The Sunfish Myth” in the Minnesota Conservation Volunteer.
+As the DNR rethinks sunfish management, you can learn more by reading The Sunfish Myth in the Minnesota Conservation Volunteer.

 Want to catch more sunfish?
 Learn more about when and where to fish, gear, important points and basic biology on the DNR’s webpage how to catch a sunfish.